xabbu42/Master/arbeit.md

 \Begin{proof}
 $(⊃ □)$ rules are handled by the 3\.\ case by new $(⊃ □)$ rules that
-use the exact same proof for the premise and only in the history add the new weakening formulas.
+use the exact same premise and only in the history add the new weakening formulas.
 So all prehistoric branches are unchanged and all prehistoric relations remain the same.
 \End{proof}